 Procedure for filling up vacant seats

 As per rules for this year, if even after the fifth cut-off list there are seats in colleges they will need to declare how many seats are remaining and also get their students registered on their official websites.
-The process of registration is expected to close on 19th June.
-The first cut-off list will be announced on 27th June.
-It will be followed by subsequent cut-off lists on 1st July, 7th July, 12th July and 16th July.
+The first cut-off list will be announced on 19th June.
+It will be followed by subsequent cut-off lists on 25th June, 30th June, 6th July, and 12th July subsequently.

 Going to college only once

 Every step of the admission process will be completed online, starting from registration to payment of fees.
 There will be only one time when the student will have to visit the college during this period, that is to check the documents before finally getting admitted.
 DU shall also provide centralized Optical Mark Recognition (OMR) forms through its website www.du.ac.in.
 Students can pay for the same through internet banking.

 General and OBC category students will have to pay INR 150 and Scheduled Castes (SCs) and Scheduled Tribes (STs) students will need to part with INR 75 for forms and registration.
 The payment for registration will have to be made after uploading the documents.
 After each cut-off list is published, students will get a time period of three days to take admission.